The World's Finest Presents

 Writer Bob Goodman also deserves a acknowledgement for his work here, most notably downplaying the severe thrashing Superman got in the original The Dark Knight Returns comic from writer Frank Miller.
 Goodman handles Superman with a more considerable amount of respect here, which actually makes the final tussle between Supes and Bats more than the simple “good versus evil” vibe that Miller seemed to be going for.
 Superman isn’t just a lapdog anymore.
 It’s a bit more grey and, as a result, actually adds some new layers to the climactic battle.
 He (and director Jay Oliva) also deserve a nod for...not holding back when it came to the Joker.
 Like I said, some shocking stuff happens...

 In all honesty, there’s not much more to be said here.
-What you get here in Part Two is more of the same from Part Two, with some slight improvements here and there, though still a little flawed.
+What you get here in Part Two is more of the same from Part One, with some slight improvements here and there, though still a little flawed.
 Animation could’ve been a little better, based on previous installments in the DC Universe Animated Original Movie line, and the voice acting sometimes doesn’t hit all the marks it should, but it’s still a great effort.
 Is it the best animated Batman DTV?
 Nope.
 Is it the best animated Batman DTV under the DC Universe Animated Original Movie line?
 Well, that is open for debate.
 It definitely is a very fine end product, but best?
 Well, I’m sure plenty will consider it just that, but I can't say I do.
 And this is coming from a life-long Batman fan.

 I will admit I am looking forward to watching both Part One and Part Two back-to-back to get the full effect of the story.
 This is a great initiative by Warner Home Video to take a chance on the two-part movie format and it really seems to have paid off.
 If you enjoyed Batman: The Dark Knight Returns, Part One, then I Highly Recommend picking up the excellent conclusion to arguably one of the better comic adaptations to hit the small screen.